 Plymouth UCC has been doing justice since our founding in 1857 when we were known as an abolitionist church.
 Throughout Plymouth history, we have been on the side of peace, social, economic and racial justice.
-Since the 1930s our church leaders have been spearheading interfaith and racial justice work in the community and various groups at Plymouth have held studies and forums on current issues.
+Since the 1930s our church leaders have been spearheading interfaith and racial justice work in the community and various groups at Plymouth have held numerous studies and forums over the years on current issues.
 See Plymouth’s 150 Year Anniversary notebook, 2007.

 Below are examples of the action alert issues that committees in the P-JPAN network are working on, have worked on or might work on.
 Please review the issue areas for each committee to determine which committee’s action alerts are of greatest interest to you.
 You may sign up for more than one set of action alerts.

 - AMOS: Housing, anti-racism, racial justice, mental health, racial profiling.